Seasonal Souls: Making the Most of the Fall Season in Louisiana

 For the type that likes to sit back and take it all in:

-- Ruston Farmers Market: Support the Ruston community by visiting the Ruston Famers Market every Saturday from November to December.
+- Ruston Farmers Market: Support the Ruston community by visiting the Ruston Famers Market every Saturday.
 You can take advantage of woodworks and craft stalls and enjoy live music as you walk around with a fresh coffee!
 Learn more about farmers markets across Louisiana.

 For the Nostalgic Soul